J35P312/SVDB/README.md

         --strip_chr                 strip the 'chr' prefix from chromosome names in the output VCF (e.g. 'chr1' → '1')

+        --samples {on,off}          include per-sample genotype columns (default: on).
+                                    Use 'off' for sites-only output (analogous to gnomAD --sites-only): the FORMAT and GT columns are omitted; OCC and FRQ are still written

+        --max_ins_seq_len N         cap the insertion sequence length used for similarity comparison.
+                                    Sequences longer than N bp are treated as unknown for clustering purposes (position + SVLEN only); the ALT field falls back to
+                                    <INS> with SVLEN for those variants.
+Useful for controlling
+                                    memory and runtime when the database contains very long sequences.

+        --cluster_method {star,union_find}
+                                    clustering algorithm used to group variants within each DBSCAN cluster (default: star).

+                                    star        greedy star clustering: the highest-degree variant becomes the representative and claims its direct neighbours.
+No transitivity: if A overlaps B and B overlaps C but A does not overlap C, A and C end up in separate clusters.
+Faster; produces more, smaller clusters.

+                                    union_find  transitive closure via Union-Find: A-B and B-C are always merged even if A and C do not overlap directly.
+                                                Produces fewer, larger clusters with higher OCC counts.
+                                                Prefer this when you want maximal merging across a cohort; use star when you want conservative merging.

+        --workers N                 number of parallel worker processes for the clustering step (default: 0 = use all logical CPUs; 1 = serial).
+                                    To find your optimal N: time with --workers 1, then increase until wall-clock time stops improving — that plateau is the serial floor (DB fetch, DBSCAN, file I/O).
+On shared systems set N explicitly to avoid monopolising cores.

         --debug                     enable debug logging to stderr

 ## Query